willyvaessen/willy.javascript.info/readme.md

 This first chapter starts off rather easily with an explanation of how JavaScript can be inserted into a website.
 In the folder [01.Hello_World](01.Hello_World) you can find my take on the tasks presented in this chapter.

+## 02. Code structure

+No real assignment in this chapter, just some information on code structure.